kashiish/presto/README.md

 Presto is a simple vegan & vegetarian recipe search engine created using React.
 It is powered by the free [Edamam Recipe API](https://developer.edamam.com/edamam-docs-recipe-api).

 I made this web app to get experience in using React technology.
-I spent a lot of time reading and learning about the best practices to follow, so I hope I did will!
+I spent a lot of time reading and learning about the best practices to follow, so I hope I did well!

 I used `react-autosuggest` to create a typeahead suggestion box for recipe ideas.
 This recipe data comes from [`suggestions.json`](https://github.com/kashiish/presto/blob/master/public/assets/suggestions.json).
 You can get suggestions by searching with either recipe name, cuisine, or category (dip, dessert, breakfast, etc.).